 5. Chose the drums carefully, and build the rhythm

-One of the many advice that I’ve received was to start the project with the rhythm.
+One of the many pieces of advice that I’ve received was to start the project with rhythm.

 The one that gave me this advice was partially right.